thoughtbot/backbone-support/README.md

 below the inclusion of Backbone.js, Underscore, and jQuery.

 If you do not wish to include all of backbone-support, you can include individual pieces.
-First, require the main support file:
+Require the support file(s) and the individual assets you wish to use:

     //= require backbone-support/support

-Then require the individual assets you wish to use:

     //= require backbone-support/swapping_router

+or:

+    //= require backbone-support/support
+    //= require backbone-support/observer
     //= require backbone-support/composite_view

 ### With Jammit